sCrypt-Inc/scryptTS-docs/docs/ordinals/ft.md

   // Update instance for next iteration. hashPuzzle = recipients[0].instance as HashPuzzleFT;
 }
 ```

+Note that the new recipient smart contract instance is passed as a parameter named `transfer` during the call to the deployed instance.
+The `transfer` parameter is an array of contract instances that extend `BSV20V1`.

 #### Transfer Existing FT to a Smart Contract